 Rather than directly plugging in estimated conditional probabilities to estimate \( \gamma_0 \), auto-DML learns the representer by solving the following optimization problem within some space \( \mathcal{A} \):

-Following the current literature on auto-DML \citep{Chern2022}, we set \( \mathcal{A} \) to be the space of neural networks in this work.

-Similar to covariate balancing weights, this approach avoids the issues associated with directly plugging in estimated conditional probabilities into the inverse weights thus consequently dealing with practical positivity violation as shown in our simulation results.
+Similar to covariate balancing weights, this approach avoids the issues associated with directly plugging in estimated conditional probabilities into the inverse weights consequently dealing with practical positivity violations, as shown in our simulation results.
 We then consider,

 More details on the implementation are provided in the practical guidelines.
 Note that, the use of the \textit{representer theorem} in the kernel formulation ensures that the solution to the optimization problem lies in the span of the kernel evaluations at the observed points.
 This allows us to rewrite the infinite-dimensional problem over functions \( m(Z) \) in the RKHS as a finite-dimensional problem over the coefficients \( \alpha \).
-In contrast, auto-DML leverages the \textit{Riesz representation theorem}, which establishes that for any continuous linear functional on a Hilbert space (e.g., the functional \( q(Z; m) \mapsto \mathbb{E}[q(Z; m)] \)), there exists a unique representer function \( \gamma_0(Z) \) such that the functional can be written as an inner product: $ \mathbb{E}[q(Z; m)] = \mathbb{E}[\gamma_0(Z) m(Z)]$.
+In contrast, auto-DML leverages the \textit{Riesz representation theorem}, which establishes that for any continuous linear functional on a Hilbert space (e.g., the functional \( q(Z; m) \mapsto \Ex[q(Z; m)] \)), there exists a unique representer function \( \gamma_0(Z) \) such that the functional can be written as an inner product: $ \Ex[q(Z; m)] = \Ex[\gamma_0(Z) m(Z)]$.
 While the Riesz theorem guarantees the existence of such a representer, the representer theorem in the kernel case explicitly constructs it in terms of the kernel evaluations at the observed points, reducing the problem to finite-dimensional operations involving the kernel matrix \( K_a \).
 Thus, both theorems serve to simplify the infinite-dimensional functional problem into a tractable, finite-dimensional representation, albeit through different mathematical mechanisms tailored to their respective settings.